ashoofly/crossword-with-me/README.md

   * client-side TO DO

 # To Do
+* Accessibility
 * If puzzle fetch fails, send message to me
   * Other monitoring
 * Alert player when puzzle complete and correct
   * Streaks, scores
+* Client-side tests
+* Set up test database for test environment
+* Allow anonymous players
+  * Clear anonymous games from the database every night
+* Chat Functionality
+  * To discuss game, etc.
 * Display when avatar icons exceed title bar
   * Allow custom colors
-* Chat Functionality
-  * To discuss game, etc.
-* Allow anonymous players
-  * Clear anonymous games from the database every night